Tayergo/actualdots/README.md

 # SEE ALL READMES!
 Also know that you'll likely have to manually implement these dotfiles individually.

-If you need help, DM me on discord, Xeon#4208
+If you need help, DM me on discord, ask for my discord username & tag on github or smth idk

 "misc" folder is rofi files